-Cooking is a passionate profession and becoming a chef is rarely calculated.
-It takes creativity, discipline, dedication and precision just to gain recognition in this field, let alone reach excellence.
+Cooking is a passionate profession, and becoming a chef is rarely calculated.
+It takes creativity, discipline, dedication, and precision to gain recognition in this field, let alone reach excellence.
 The journey is often rocky and paved with endless nights and early mornings.
-One must be a philanthropist, loving the things that nourish, with a wish to satisfy the human desire for good food.
+One must be a philanthropist, loving the things that nourish, wishing to satisfy the human desire for good food.
 Juan Danilo is all that and, having mastered the art of creating incredible ceviche, is a secret shaman among chefs.

 “Every day we have the chance to create great things and to make something special out of who we are, ” he says, “every day you can be grateful for the talents you were blessed with, and every day you should return what you are capable to give, to keep the flow of good energies alive.”